JamezP2002/jamezp2002/README.md

 ---

 ### 🏆 Projects
-- **Healthcare Cost Prediction (Underway)**: Explored patient health data and built a regression model to predict medical charges based on age, BMI, and smoking status.
+- **Healthcare Cost Prediction**: Explored patient health data and built a regression model to predict medical charges based on age, BMI, and smoking status.
 - **Human Performance Lab Data Management System**: Designed a capstone project for the Human Performance Lab to help them automate and store their tests in the cloud and generate reports for them.
 - **Bone Fracture Analysis with Deep Learning**: Aimed at assisting healthcare professionals with automated detection and analysis.
 - **Video Game CD Key Database**: Designed a system with CRUD operations and transaction management.